karisigurd4/DocumentLab/README.md

 This is a solution for data extraction from images of documents.
 You send in a bitmap, a set of queries and you get out extracted data in structured json.

 * DocumentLab takes care of image processing/recognition, optical character recognition, text classification and data analysis
-* Unlike many other document OCR solutions, DocumentLab does not rely on pre-determined *mapping* of sections
+* Unlike many other document OCR solutions, DocumentLab does not rely on pre-determined manual *mapping/localization* of sections
+  * You'll never have to specify pixel coordinates
+  * DocumentLab is well versed for extracting data from documents with layouts it has never seen before
 * It provides an advanced query language created specifically to extract data from documents
   * Defining documents by queries/patterns allows DocumentLab to understand documents *intelligently*
   * Patterns in DocumentLab are designed to be analogous to how we'd read information with human intuition
-  * It can extract data from documents with layouts it has never seen before

 Queries are patterns of information in documents that you want to capture data from.
 You can write scripts in the query language or use the C# api.